eastbanctech/dob-docs/docs/dp-user-management.md

 #### Status

-Status designates whether or not the user can access the Dipatch Portal and Dispatch App.
+Status designates whether or not the user can access the Dispatch Portal and Dispatch App.
 Inactive users cannot access the systems; Active users will be permitted to access the Dispatch Portal and Dispatch App based on their role.

 ## Inspector Details